|

 }

-masked text box.
-A masked text box is one that automatically formats the user's input
+for a custom masked text box.
+A masked text box is one that automatically formats the

-into the correct format.
-For example, it may add dashes or brackets to make sure it
+user's input into the correct format.
+For example, it may add dashes or brackets to make

-(rather than data) might be added to an existing control by subclassing.
-The
+how features (rather than data) might be added to an existing control by

-example is still quite limited-notably, it restricts deletions and the
+subclassing.
+The example is still quite limited-notably, it restricts deletions

 point.